LPCIC/coq-elpi/README.md

 ##### Terms as arguments

-Terms are passed to Elpi code in raw format.
+Terms passed to Elpi commands code via `(term)` or via a declaration (like `Record`, `Inductive` ...) are in raw format.
 Notations are unfolded, implicit arguments are expanded (holes `_` are added) and lexical analysis is performed (global names and bound names are identified, holes are applied to bound names in scope).

 Type checking/inference is not performed: the `coq.typecheck` or `coq.elaborate-skeleton` APIs can be used to fill in implicit arguments and insert coercions.

+Terms passed to Elpi tactics via tactic notations can be forced to be elaborated beforehand by declaring the parameters to be of type `constr` or `open_constr`.
+Arguments of type `uconstr` are passed raw.

 ##### Testing/debugging: